danglive/momentum-trading-autogen/README.md

 ### AutoGen Issues
 - Ensure your OpenAI API key is valid and set correctly
 - Check if you have sufficient API credits
-- Try upgrading to the latest version of `pyautogen`
+- Try upgrading to the latest version of `ag2`

 ## Performance Metrics
 - **Total Return**: The final cumulative return of the strategy